-The full list of prohibited activities and the pre-requisite training requirements for some placements can be found at: Keeping students safe Prohibited activities include:
+The list of prohibited activities and the pre-requisite training requirements for some placements can be found at: Keeping students safe Prohibited activities include:

-- where asbestos is present - high-risk construction work, working on or in a roof cavity, demolition work, tunnels and excavation - air travel on a helicopter or other aircraft, except those providing a regular public transport service like a regular route for paying passengers - travelling more than 12 nautical miles out to sea - those requiring a permit or licence, unless the student already holds the permit or licence, such as a forklift driving - scuba and deep-sea diving - extreme recreation and sporting activities - any work of sexual or explicit nature - the service of alcohol if the student is under 18.
+- where asbestos is present - high-risk construction work, working on or in a roof cavity, demolition work, tunnels and excavation - air travel on a helicopter or other aircraft, except those providing a regular public transport service like a regular route for paying passengers - travelling more than 12 nautical miles out to sea - any work of sexual or explicit nature - the service of alcohol if the student is under 18.

-Students undertaking a placement in the construction industry must complete the general construction induction training (GIT) as a prerequisite to placement.
+Sudents undertaking a placement in the construction industry must complete the general construction induction training (GIT) as a prerequisite to placement.
 This also applies to work experience.